vgjm/vgjm.github.io/content/posts/How to setup GitHub Pages with HUGO.md

 ---

 [GitHub Pages](https://pages.github.com/) is a free service provided by GitHub.
-You can use it to deploy a simple *static* website. *Static* basically means there is not a server behind it, which is OK for holding blog posts.
+You can use it to deploy a simple *static* website. *Static* means there is no server behind it, which is OK for holding blog posts.
 Since what I need is just a place to record my thoughts and share with other people, it's useful enough.

 To use GitHub Pages, simply create a repository named *username*.github.io, where username is your username on GitHub.
 Then put some contents in that repository.
 GitHub will deploy it automatically.